MasterSkepticista/sgemm.c/README.md

 ## Optimizing SGEMM in C

-An attempt to beat Intel-MKL/openBLAS for the single precision GEMM operation.
+An attempt to beat openBLAS for the single precision GEMM operation, in single-threaded.

 ### Prerequisites